How to Perform an HOA Audit: A Step-by-Step Guide

 HOA Audit Checklist

+In order to prepare yourself for a financial audit, you should gather many documents from the preceding year.
 Having these documents is very important because they will provide you and your HOA management with a clearer understanding of the organization’s current status.

-These documents simply outline the rights of the HOA according to the law.
-They also establish the rules and regulations that all HOA members are obligated to follow.
+All HOAs must possess a specific set of documents known as “governing documents”, that outline the HOA’s rights under the law.
+They also establish the rules and regulations that all HOA members must follow.

-The governing documents consist of several components, below, we will discuss these documents in order of importance.
+The governing documents consist of several components.
+Below, we will discuss these documents in order of importance.

 At the top of the pyramid, we have federal and state laws—no surprises there!